FIND YOUR FAITH

 CIRCA 1975

+The mission was served by a succession of clergy, some resident, some visiting.
 By 1986, they were again without a priest.
-After a year of holding Reader’s services in the back-yard chapel, through the arranging of (then bishop-elect) Fr.
-Seraphim Storheim, they learned that a seminarian of St. Tikhon’s Seminary in Pennsylvania, soon to graduate, was interested in coming to Canada to do English-language mission work.
+After a year of holding Reader’s services in the back-yard chapel, through the arranging of (then bishop-elect) Fr Seraphim (Storheim), they learned that a seminarian of St Tikhon’s, soon to graduate, was interested in coming to Canada to do English mission work.
+This priest, Fr Lawrence Farley, came to do some services and to visit in May 1987.
+The parish decided then to “return home” to the OCA so that Fr Lawrence could be assigned by Metropolitan THEODOSIUS (then locum-tenens for the Archdiocese of Canada, until Fr Seraphim could be consecrated ruling bishop).

 OUR CLERGY